Joserbo/JavaProjects/README.md

-# JavaProjects
+# Projects made with Java/SpringBoot
-Small projects built with Java/SpringBoot for learning.
+Some basic projects built with Java/SpringBoot for educational purposes.